Editor’s Note: This post has been updated with new content and links to better serve our readers. 🙂

 You can track nine different custom events with Facebook Pixel:

 For an in-depth guide on installing Facebook Pixel to your website, look here: Facebook’s Pixel implementation guidelines.

 After you’ve set up the Facebook Pixel, you can use it to track your ad campaigns’ results and create new Custom Audiences for retargeting ads.

-If you thought “Yeah, yeah… I’ll install the Pixel later,” think again and better do it right away.
-You’ll thank yourself later.
+If you thought “Yeah, yeah… I’ll install the Pixel later,” think again and do it right away.
+You’ll thank yourself (and us) later.

 5) Facebook Ads + AdWords – A Match Made in Heaven

 Now that you’ve set a strong foundation to your Facebook strategy, let’s see how you can start bringing in the results.

 The good thing about digital marketing is that you don’t have to choose a single channel, make large bets on it, and then sit back and pray to get good results.

 It’s the opposite — with digital marketing channels, you can combine multiple campaigns and lead sources to support each other throughout your conversion funnel.

 Here’s one of the tactics we like to use in KlientBoost: First, we use Facebook ads to create brand awareness and see who’s interested in our client’s product/offer.